devchampions/certificate-generator/README.md

         John Fox;YR9XZC4AG0
         ...

-     To generate random certificate ids, you can use the `random.groovy` script.
+     To generate random strings that can be used as certificate identifiers, you can use the `random.groovy` script.

+     Please, note, that *Economica* font supports only the Western character set.
+The *CSV* file should be encoded in *UTF-8* for special letters (e.g. ü) to appear correctly.
+Not all of the special letters will be rendered though due to font limitations.

-  4. Run the following command to generate JPEG files with certificates:
+  4. Run the following command to generate *JPEG* files with certificates:

-        gradlew clean build \
+        gradlew clean build
-                -PdataFile=</path/to/data/file.csv> \
+                -PdataFile=</path/to/data/file.csv>
                 -PcertificateTemplate=<template_file_name.svg>

+     For example:

+        gradlew clean build
+                -PdataFile=data_dm.csv
+                -PcertificateTemplate=certificate_dm_blue.svg